 - Tops.
 Summer basics like oversized tanks or tees are great options for the beach or outdoor pursuits, but if you’re spending time in the city, blouses, off-the-shoulder tops and ruffles will keep you cool and comfortable.
 For anyone who wants to do French chic right, you can’t go wrong with a classic Breton top; they’re one of the most versatile basics on the rails.

 - Bottoms.
 Team your tee or smart top with a pair of light wash jeans, breezy wide-leg trousers, a slip skirt or a pair of tailored shorts.
-Denim cut-offs will forever be a French-girl summertime staple – just keep them classy.
+Denim cut-offs will forever be a French-girl summer staple - just keep them classy.

 - Dresses.
 A relaxed summer dress will take you from a picnic in the park to a summer soirée in the city, while a midi skirt makes for an easy brunch-to-beach transition.
-Florals, bold patterns and pastels are all a la mode.
+Florals, bold patterns and pastels are all à la mode.

 - Swimsuit.
 Vintage one-pieces or simple bikinis in classic colours or patterns, like red, black, white, blue or striped, are popular beach trends in France.
 You won’t be surprised to hear that the French typically avoid anything too flashy or skimpy.
 Throw a kimono on to keep the chill off when the sun goes down.